 Figure 1: Aurora Prospect.
-Left: Gold mine shaft.
-Upper right 24PRL0126 10.8 g/t Au, 33.3 g/t Ag, 2.62% Pb.
-Lower right 24PRL0125 8.93 g/t Au, 22.3 g/t Ag, 0.11% Cu.
+Left: Sample 25RK001 29.3 g/t Au, 36 g/t Ag, 1.59% Pb.
+Upper right 25RK010, gossanous vein with 6.15 g/t Au, 17 g/t Ag, 1.04 % Pb.
+Lower right 25RK002 11.2 g/t Au, 20 g/t Ag, 0.35% Pb.

-The mineralised hydrothermal veins, along with the associated historic gold workings, present a highly promising exploration target, reinforced by high-grade gold assay results.
+The recent rock chip samples, along with those taken in late 2024, add to the highly promising exploration target that is developing at Aurora.
+The gold potential at Aurora is yet to be fully realised and further mapping and surface geochemical programs will target this area to delineate the extent of gold mineralisation.
 The Aurora target comprises a network of WNW to NW trending vein systems located near the faulted boundary between the Oracle Granodiorite and the Cloudburst Volcanics.
 This boundary is disrupted by a series of later stage crosscutting shear zones, creating structural dilations that facilitated the flow and deposition of hydrothermal, metal-rich fluids.